waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

     * The middle panel displays detail information for the item you have selected.
     * The right panel contains sample code in various programming language.

-2. Discover the API  **Get /customers/loan/calculateScore** by reading its documentation.
+2. Discover the operation  **Get /customers/loan/calculateScore** by reading its documentation.
 	![alt text](images/financialriskAPI.png "Financial Risk Management API")
 	* Click **Get /customers/loan/calculateScore**.

-3. Generate code for the API **Get /customers/loan/calculateScore** following the right panel of this operation.
+3. Generate code for the operation **Get /customers/loan/calculateScore** following the right panel of this operation.
 	![alt text](images/curlRequestFinancialAPI1.png "Test the API")
 	* Click a programming language that you want to work with.

    	Code example in the selected programming language and an example output of a successful response are displayed.
 You can copy the code and use it in your own application.

-4. Test the API **Get /customers/loan/calculateScore** in your programming language with Input parameters:
+4. Test the operation **Get /customers/loan/calculateScore** in your programming language with Input parameters:

 	| Parameters            | Value   | example |